tsolewski/Text_extraction_comparison_PL/README.md

 Evaluation results
 -----------
 There have been two categories of webpages tested: news and forums.
+This is to show that some tools are focused on one-main-text webpages while others are all-purpose extractors.
+Use should always depend on one's needs.

 **News** (01.06.2021):
 | Python Package | Precision | Recall | Accuracy | F-Score | Diff. |